 This practical qualification will provide you with an understanding of the skills required to carry out essential horticultural tasks with proficiency, within a variety of environments.

 This course supports progression to employment within various horticultural industries including professional gardening, landscaping, plant production, and garden retail, as well as supporting learning in entry-level roles for those in the early stages of their horticultural career.
-Please note this practical course involves moderate to strenuous physical work including soil cultivation, planting, pruning and use of small, powered horticultural machinery.
+This practical course involves moderate to strenuous physical work including soil cultivation, planting, pruning and use of small, powered horticultural machinery.
 You will also be handling soil, organic matter, fertilisers and sharp tools and equipment.

 If you are looking to build upon and expand your existing knowledge as an amateur gardener then this course will also be suitable for you.
+We strongly recommend completing the RHS Level 2 Certificate in the Principles of Plant Growth and Development (theory) course before progressing on to the RHS Level 2 Certificate in Practical Horticulture (practical) course.

 This course is examined with an online theory paper and two practical assessments.